UFResearchComputing/Linux_training/README.md

 # An Introduction to the Linux Command Line

 ![UFRC logo](images/ufrc_logo.png)

-*Last updated: September 18, 2020*
+*Last updated: January 28, 2021*

 ## About this training module